-In uncertain times like the present, for your business to continue to succeed, the systems you rely on must remain not only available but performant and secure.
+In uncertain times, for your business to continue to succeed, the systems you rely on must remain not only available but performant and secure.
 If vendors are not prepared, it can lead to downtime, breaches, and potential losses for you.
 To see if your vendors are up to the task, we’ve outlined the most important questions to ask to ensure you will not experience service disruption as a result of COVID-19.
 Specifically, we are taking into consideration business continuity & disaster recovery plans as they relate to your technology platform and support.

 Question 1: Do they have a current BCP (Business Continuity Plan)?

 You may have heard the quotation often attributed to Abraham Lincoln, “give me six hours to chop down a tree, and I will spend the first four sharpening the ax.”
 He was right.
 In trying times, proper preparation is the key to success.
 However, all too often, businesses dismiss preparing for a seemingly far off hypothetical as not a good use of their time.
 That is, of course, only until the unexpected happens.
 Ask your vendors what their BCP and crisis response plan is.
 In addition to understanding the plan they have in place; it is important to ensure that it has been updated and tested recently.

 Question 2: Do they have remote capabilities?